-Why is Easter so early this year? | EarthSky.org
+When is Easter in 2020? | EarthSky.org

 Easter most generally falls on the first Sunday after the first full moon occurring on or after the vernal equinox.
-The 2018 equinox came on March 20, marking an unofficial beginning of spring for the Northern Hemisphere.
-The first full moon after the March equinox comes on Saturday, March 31.
+The 2020 equinox will come on March 20, marking an unofficial beginning of spring for the Northern Hemisphere.
+The first full moon after the March equinox will come on the night of April 7-8.
 Voila.
-In 2018, Easter Sunday is the following day, April 1.
+In 2020, Easter is the following Sunday, April 12.

-The Council of Nicaea – first ecumenical council of the Christian church – established the date of Easter when it met in Turkey in the year 325 CE.
+The Council of Nicaea – first ecumenical council of the Christian church – established the date of Easter when it met in Turkey in the year 325 A.D.
 By ecclesiastical rules set centuries ago, there are 35 dates on which Easter can take place.
 The earliest possible date for Easter is March 22 and the latest possible date is April 25.

-2018 doesn’t hold a record for the earliest possible Easter.
-The earliest Easter in the 21st century came in the year 2008 (March 23, 2008).
-Another March 23 Easter won’t come again until the year 2160.
+Easter can never come as early as March 21, however.
+That’s because, by ecclesiastical rules, the vernal equinox is fixed on March 21.
+That’s in spite of the fact that in the 21st century (2001 to 2100) every March equinox after the year 2007 will fall on March 19 or March 20.
+In 2020, the equinox falls on March 20, according to clocks in Greenwich, England.
+But this equinox comes on March 19 for those in North American time zones.

 The last time Easter fell on March 22 (earliest possible date) was in 1818, and the next time will be in 2285.
 The most recent time an Easter came in March was March 27, 2016.